RHarryH/avispa-microf/README.md

 between what is in the database and what we want to display in the UI.
 It was also separating validation, display names and dictionaries from the object definition.

-However when the tool started to become more generic application they got very troublesome.
+However, when the tool started to become more generic application they got very troublesome.
 Below are some restrictions and things needed to be aware of when working with DTOs in MicroF.